|

 --decode-fds=set

-Decode various information associated with file
+Decodes various information associated with file

 descriptors.
-The default is decode-fds=none. set can
+The default is --decode-fds=none. set can

 include the following elements: